andersonmv-cefetmg/RCPMP/README.md

 ii) Algorithm implementations for CPLEX and Metaheuristics;

-iii) The data sets from used in the work.
+iii) The data sets from used in the work;

+iv) Results tables.

 Note: The datasets provided are not ours.
 Inside each folder there is complete information about the authorship and the work in which each one was proposed.